jolocom/jolocom-lib/docs/ssoSetUp.rst

   const signedCredReqJWT = signedCredReq.toJWT()

 ############################################
 Step 4: Evaluate Response for Single Sign On
 ############################################

-This is the last step during the Single Sign On.
-Here you evaluate the response from a user to your request.
+This is the last step of the Single Sign On process.
+Here, you can evaluate the response from a user to your request.

 .. code-block:: typescript